canvas-medical/fhirstarter/README.md

 The use case for which FHIRStarter was built is based on the business needs of Canvas Medical.
 At any point in time it may not be broadly applicable to the industry at large.
 Canvas Medical has has open-sourced the project so that it can be used by healthcare software developers whose needs it does meet.
-Ongoing support and development will continue to be based on the needs of Canvas Medical.
+Ongoing support and development will continue to be based on the business needs of Canvas Medical.

 ## Background